BarryCoding/clone-youtube-next15/README.md

 > 4. 🔐 Authentication system with Clerk
 > 5. 🗄️ Neon PostgreSQL with DrizzleORM
 > 6. 🤝 sync users data by Clerk Webhook (Ngrok)
-> 7. 🔄 tRPC for type-safe APIs
+> 7. 🛡️ tRPC for type-safe APIs
+> 8. 🚦 rate limiting with upstash

 ## project setup